Gluten-free baking since 1991

-With 44 products on the market, we’re always working hard to create new ones.
+With 44 products and counting on the market, we’re always working hard to create new ones.
 We stay committed to the highest testing standards to make sure all our products are safe, scrumptious and a joy to eat.

 There’s nothing that makes us happier than seeing the tears of joy on people’s faces when they bite into our donuts or piece of toast and say "This can't be free from gluten, it tastes too good!".
 What was a distant memory becomes a new, beautiful one.
 That's what our customers say.
 We get so many emails, letters, cards and social media posts thanking us for safe and scrumptious products.
 It's why we do what we do.
 Check out our testimonials page here.